petatemarvin26/react-webpack/README.md

 },
 ```

-> NOTE: You may also uninstall this loader in package.json at devDependencies
+> NOTE: You may also uninstall this loader

 #### Step 4: